chiqingsan/Teyvat_TP_Json/README.md

 [Join the qq group ](https://jq.qq.com/?_wv=1027&k=qCwGe2PS)

 Thanks to @Xcating#6804 for his help with this json point!

+Thanks to @小老弟(dc:honeydot#5793) for his help with this json point!

 Thanks to @傻逼#1867 for the help of the deduplication tool for this json point!